wkumari/draft-wkumari-dnsop-extended-error/README.md

    For policy reasons (legal obligation, or malware filtering, for instance), an answer was forged.
-Note that this should be used when an answer is still provided, not when failure codes are returned instead.
-See Blocked(15), Censored (16), and Filtered (17) for use when returning other response codes.
+Note that this should be used when an answer is still provided, not when failure codes are returned